hacksu/hacksu-website/README.md

 ![](discord-oauth-callbacks.png)

-Grab the client ID and secret from the OAuth2 page in the new application's settings and add them to the server.config.json file.
+Grab the client ID and secret from the OAuth2 page in the new application's settings and add them to the .env file.
 Then, go to localhost:8000/login (which is the local development equivalent of https://hacksu.com/login) to initiate the login process using this Discord application.
 This setup allows leaders (with the "Leader" role in the HacKSU Discord server) to automatically authenticate themselves and make edits to the content on the site.

 The Discord application whose client ID and secret are currently used in the server configuration on the live site belongs to me (Mitch) and will work unless I someday accidentally delete it.